rxxsta/25daysofchristmas/challenges/day5_OSINT.md

 Kali doesn't come with this, but, there is a super cool tool called [Sherlock](https://github.com/sherlock-project/sherlock) that's perfect for this.\
 It searches usernames throughout a whole bunch of social media platforms.

-To use in the command line:
+To download, install, and use in the command line:

 1. `git clone https://github.com/sherlock-project/sherlock.git` (downloads the project)